fredcastillo/cybersecurity-labs/wireless-security/README-EN.md

 ---

-## Overview
+## 📖 Overview

-This lab demonstrates how a **WPA2 handshake can be captured from a wireless network** and later used to perform a **dictionary attack** to recover the network password.
+This lab demonstrates how a **WPA2 handshake can be captured from a wireless network** and then used to perform a **dictionary attack** in order to recover the network password.

-The experiment was conducted in a **controlled lab environment** using a test wireless network specifically created for security practice.
+The experiment was conducted in a **controlled lab environment**, using a wireless network specifically created for cybersecurity testing.

-The goal of this lab is to understand:
+The objective of this lab is to understand:

 - How WPA2 authentication works
-- How attackers capture authentication handshakes
+- How the handshake is captured
-- How dictionary attacks attempt to recover passwords
+- How dictionary attacks operate
-- Why strong passwords are critical for wireless security
+- The importance of strong passwords in WiFi networks

 ---